 This also involves clear communication of all the available resources to the employees.
-Consequently, they know how much inputs they need to feed at each level.
+Consequently, they know how much input they need to feed at each level.

-Re-check and re-design the sample action plan for employee development
+Re-check and re-design the sample action plan for training and development

-Implementation of the action plan for employee development
+Implementation of the action plan for employee training and development

 Share with others